Reward Shaping for (Inference-Time) Alignment: A Stackelberg Game Perspective: Experiment Details

 \subsection{Evaluation Details}

-For reproducibility, we use publicly available reward models fine-tuned on preference dataset \footnote{Skywork-Qwen: https://huggingface.co/Skywork/Skywork-Reward-V2-Qwen3-8B} \footnote{Skywork-Llama: https://huggingface.co/Skywork/Skywork-Reward-Llama-3.1-8B.} \citep{liu2025skywork} as a proxy for $r_U$.
+For reproducibility, we use publicly available reward models fine-tuned on preference dataset \footnote{Skywork-Qwen: \url{https://huggingface.co/Skywork/Skywork-Reward-V2-Qwen3-8B}} \footnote{Skywork-Llama: \url{https://huggingface.co/Skywork/Skywork-Reward-Llama-3.1-8B.}} \citep{liu2025skywork} as a proxy for $r_U$.
 Note that Skywork-Llama shares the same tokenizer as Llama3-8B-SFT, and Skywork-Qwen shares the same tokenizer as Qwen3-8B.
 This tokenizer compatibility is required for implementing ARGS.

 For controlled decoding, we use the first 10k prompts from the training split as the prompt set.
 For each evaluation setting listed in Table~\ref{tab:eval_compact}, we sample 10 responses per prompt.
 For Vanilla CD, we train the state–action value network directly on this generated dataset with rewards scored by $r_U$.
 For SRS-CD, we first apply reward shaping to the collected rewards and then train the state–action value network on the shaped dataset.
 We use a separate validation set of 1k prompts for hyperparameter tuning in controlled decoding.
 For ARGS, the validation set is reduced to 300 prompts due to its higher decoding cost.